vriesmarcel/asp-dot-net-core-6-kubernetes/README.md

 # GloboTicket Demo Application

 This application is intended to demonstrate how to deploy an ASP.NET core application to Kubernetes.
-It is the demo project for the Pluralsight courses: ASP.NET Core 6 and Kubernetes by Marcel de Vries (https://www.pluralsight.com/courses)
+It is the demo project for the Pluralsight course: Deploying ASP.NET Core 6 Using Kubernetes by Marcel de Vries (https://app.pluralsight.com/library/courses/asp-dot-net-core-6-kubernetes/table-of-contents)

+## Branches
+You can find branches for each demo I did in the course.
+Check out the respective branch and you can follow along with the demo's.
+If you find anything missing or not in place, please file an issue, so I can follow up and fix this as soon as possible.

 ## Globoticket website
 The globoticket website looks as follows when used: